 The other element that might benefit from a shadow tweak is the string.
 Although you might consider that it is flat on the page, unless you would glue it along the whole length, it might raise a little from the paper.
 For that, I used the Warp Brush again and pulled the shadow toward the bottom right.
 I did it in three locations: the end and the two loops.

-Although all the shadows are meant to indicate the direction of the light source, in some instances, you can use the Drop Shadow command to create an edge in some locations where it still does look too "digital".
+Although all the shadows indicate the direction of the light source, in some instances, you can use the Drop Shadow command to create an edge in some locations where it still does look too "digital".
 A reverse shadow should be subtle and not something one will perceive as an actual shadow.
 Here are the settings I used for this project.

 I applied it to the photos to create some sort of separation from the mat.
 It is not large enough to be considered an actual shadow but it seems to almost be part of the photo.